sharanyadas/BLE-Tester/README.md

 # BLE-Tester
 A Python based application to test BLE devices.
-This will auto discover devices and have the ability to connect to the discovered devices and read from them.
-This application has a simple UI.
+This will automatically discover devices and has the ability to connect to and read from any device labeled 'Petasense Mote.’
+This application has a simple GUI.